 After turning out the light last night I fell asleep very quickly but as had often been the case, I was awake again after a few hours.
-It was still not midnight and in the end I ended up getting very little sleep and what little sleep I did get was interrupted by the cold and the sound of strange noises.
+It was still not midnight and in the end I ended up getting very little sleep and what little sleep I did get was interrupted by the cold and strange noises.
 The cold was the main problem but it was my own fault for not putting on enough layers and also for turning down the offer of a blanket from Henri and Nicolette.
-During the night I pulled on an extra fleece top which helped against the cold but there was little sleep and at 6 o'clock the next morning I got myself up started packing up.
+At 6 o'clock the next morning I got myself up started packing up.

 I wanted to pray at the main hall to express my gratitude for having had a place to stay overnight before I headed on.
 I lit a candle and some incense and then prayed inside the main hall.
 After praying I gave the two staff a photograph each.
 One of them remembered that I had given a photograph the last time I had been at Anrakuji (#6).
-In fact, the last time was six and a half weeks ago but as I thought about it, it felt like it was just yesterday that I had been there.
+In fact, it was six and a half weeks ago but it felt like it was just yesterday that I had been here.
 I thanked the staff again as I headed out and back in the direction of the main gate.
-I greeted Henrie once more but with everything done I exited through the main gate, bowed and continued on my way.
+I greeted Henri once more but with everything done I exited through the main gate, bowed and continued on my way.

 The éclairs I got from the first lady turned out to be great and I would probably have finished them all had it not been for the fact that I soon came upon a 7 Eleven.
 Before I entered the 7 Eleven I noticed a couple of young pilgrims, a man and woman, sitting outside with large packs and they looked like they might be the type to be camping out or staying in free and cheap places.
 I went over and greeted them and discovered they had just started this very morning and were planning to camp out.
 I showed them a list of places I had received and suggested they could photocopy it if they liked.
 My list seemed to be a little different from a list they had so they followed me into the shop and made two copies.
 I had a single photograph left which included my own website address where I had a list I had used back in 2011 and I gave this to the young woman.
 The details were no longer of use to me but I hoped they would also benefit as they set out on their way around Shikoku.

 After saying goodbye to the young couple, I got my usual morning fix, printed out a further 30 photographs and got on the free wifi to check my messages.
 I was pleasantly surprised to find a message from Inoue-san, a fellow pilgrim who I had last seen shortly after Iwamotoji (#37) at the hot spa near the ohenro hut with a statue of Kukai.
 I had met Inoue-san numerous times but on the last occasion it was under less happy circumstances.
-He had hurt his leg and had had to visit the hospital and I recalled him being quite upset because he felt he would either have to drive the rest of the way or even abandon the pilgrimage altogether.
+He had hurt his leg which had required a visit to the hospital.
+I clearly recalled how upset he was because he felt he would either have to drive the rest of the way or even abandon the pilgrimage altogether.
 I had encouraged him not to give up and given him one of the two brocaded osamefuda I had received at Iwamotoji (#37).
-Anyway, in his message he basically shared the good news that he had reached Ōkuboji (#88) and also expressed his thanks for the words of encouragement and the osamefudaI had given him.
-I used his message to post a final update to the Ohenro Facebook Group.
+His message was basically sharing the good news that he had reached Ōkuboji (#88) and thanks for the words of encouragement and the osamefudaI I had given him.
 For me it seemed to convey the feeling I had often felt for the pilgrimage as a whole, being helped and helping others.

 With a fresh batch of photographs and feeling re-energized after my morning fix I headed on.
 My next planned stop was the first convenience store I had stopped at after leaving Ryozenji (#1) and I really hoped the young man who had served me was still there so I could give him another photograph.
 Before I got to the convenience store I passed by Gokurakuji (#2) so I decided to pay a visit to the stamp office and give the ladies some more photographs.
 The ladies were not the ones I had met when I had stopped there on the first day of my pilgrimage but I wanted to give out more photographs so one of them got a single photograph and the other wanted two so she got two.
 I then continued the short distance to 7 Eleven and found that the young man who had been the very first recipient of a photograph after I set out from Ryozenji (#1) was not one of the four staff present in the store.